go101/go101/pages/generics/666-generic-instantiations-and-type-argument-inferences.md

 var _ = MyNew[bool]()
 ```

-Personally, I think the inconsistency is pity and it increases the load of cognition burden in Go programming.
+Personally, I think the inconsistency is a pity and it increases the load of cognition burden in Go programming.
 On the other hand, I admit that it is hard (or even impossible) to make the syntax consistent.
 It is a pity that Go didn't support custom generics from the start.